 Skill up while serving

-Focusing on opportunities for Service leavers within the industry, David Duffy, Managing Director of the CTP, comments: ‘Careers within the security industry are suitable for Service leavers who wish to build on the experience gained throughout their military careers and move to a sector that offers opportunities that match their transferable skills and employment aspirations.’
+Focusing on opportunities for Service leavers within the industry, David Duffy, contract director of the CTP, comments: ‘Careers within the security industry are suitable for Service leavers who wish to build on the experience gained throughout their military careers and move to a sector that offers opportunities that match their transferable skills and employment aspirations.’